awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NodeJs.02.md

 + [Step 2\.1: Download the Sample Data File](#GettingStarted.NodeJs.02.01)
 + [Step 2\.2: Load the Sample Data into the Movies Table](#GettingStarted.NodeJs.02.02)

-We use a sample data file that contains information about a few thousand movies from the Internet Movie Database \(IMDb\)\.
+You use a sample data file that contains information about a few thousand movies from the Internet Movie Database \(IMDb\)\.
 The movie data is in JSON format, as shown in the following example\.
 For each movie, there is a `year`, a `title`, and a JSON map named `info`\.

 ```
 [